The titular cult is a group of people who worship a political movement and/or group as a god

 Winter will either kill Kai, or Kai will kill Winter, or they'll kill each other.

 - Confirmed.
-Kai strangles Winter to death under the delusional belief that she is a Reverse Mole.
+Kai strangles Winter to death under the delusional belief that she is The Mole.

 Winter and Kai will be arrested at the end.